howdycrystalm/star-wars-blog/README.md

 8. Double check that your `.gitignore` file is the most recent version we've been using.
 It should be about 40 lines long and includes the `site.yml` file.
 9. `git add .`, `git commit -m "Initial commit"`, `git push`.
 Follow the instructions provided by Git after `git push`-ing.
 10. Merge this foundation to your development branch.
 From your development branch, `git checkout -b 2-acf-install`.

+11. In the terminal where Sass watch is running, stop by running `cmd + c` or `ctrl + c`.
+We won't touch on styles again for a while.

 ***

 #### 2-acf-install
 Advanced Custom Fields is a super powerful plugin.
 It gives our clients tons of control over updating and adding content.
 We'll be utilizing ACF Pro a whole lot because it's awesome.
 Let's start with an install.